 With CRM development under control, Dymond turned his attention to the second part of the equation: efficient provision of information to authorised representatives.

 "Because of the existing extranet, we knew that our clients liked having a central place to go to for the information they needed, but it wasn't a particularly friendly site and its search functionality wasn't great.
 We also realised our communications weren't perhaps being read by as many people as we would have liked, so we didn't just want to replace the extranet.
 We wanted to enhance the way we communicated with members, to make it easier for people to get information," Dymond says.

 Ideally, what IAA wanted was a single sign-on source for all authorised representative information including library resources such as policy wordings, broking tools, training materials and company news.
 Dymond says, "Our vision was for a platform that we could build on and expand quite heavily over time.
 We wanted the authorised reps to come into their office in the morning, log in to the site, check out our news stream and see what's new.
 They'll use the dashboard environment to check their debtors, get income statements and access benchmarking and business intelligence data."

-In July 2014, with the help of Professional Advantage, the new extranet was designed.
+With the help of Professional Advantage, the new extranet was designed.
 Leveraging Microsoft's Azure cloud computing platform and the SharePoint web application framework, it included integration with three clouds - IAA's Professional Advantage's hosted Microsoft Dynamics GP, Office 365 and CRM Online.
 With careful planning and guidance from Professional Advantage, the end result not only promised a simple to use, secure portal, it would also personalise financial and business information for IAA's most important assets - their Authorised Representatives.